 As a result, I decided that I would follow my heart and do something in the field of Exercise Science.
 In graduate school, I discovered strength and conditioning, and I have never looked back.
 I have been in strength and conditioning since then and I love working with athletes of all ages and ability levels.

-I found Fitness through Olympic Weightlifting – somewhat backwards for most people.
-Fitness is the best of strength and conditioning all in one place.
-I love the weightlifting element of Fitness, but I also love how all of the major elements of Fitness (weightlifting, gymnastics, and metabolic conditioning) relate to one another.
-I love to find a skill and develop it, which is why Fitness is so appealing to me and it leaves me constantly trying to improve as an athlete and a coach.
+I found FUNCTIONAL FITNESS through Olympic Weightlifting – somewhat backwards for most people.
+FUNCTIONAL FITNESS is the best of strength and conditioning all in one place.
+I love the weightlifting element of FUNCTIONAL FITNESS, but I also love how all of the major elements of FUNCTIONAL FITNESS (weightlifting, gymnastics, and metabolic conditioning) relate to one another.
+I love to find a skill and develop it, which is why FUNCTIONAL FITNESS is so appealing to me and it leaves me constantly trying to improve as an athlete and a coach.

 My favorite part of coaching is seeing people conquer things they never thought possible.
-Anyone can do Fitness, no matter what their background or ability level is.
-The Hygge Fitness community is something that can’t be adequately explained until you experience it.
-I encourage everyone to try it, no matter their age or fitness level.
+Anyone can do FUNCTIONAL FITNESS, no matter what their background or ability level is.
+The Hygge FUNCTIONAL FITNESS community is something that can’t be adequately explained until you experience it.
+I encourage everyone to try it, no matter their age or FUNCTIONAL FITNESS level.
 You will challenge yourself and discover the strength that you did not know existed.
 And there will be other awesome people cheering you on every step of the way and experiencing the highs and lows by your side.

 I have always had a love of fitness.
 I grew up dancing and competing in dance.
 I ended up getting a BS in Accounting and I knew quickly that was not what I wanted my career to be.
 After taking a college course in nutrition, I decided to go for an MS in Exercise Science.
 I worked in many gyms as we moved around for my husband’s military career, holding jobs managing gyms as well as working in group exercise teaching yoga, pilates, spin, and boot camp.

-Even though I was very involved in fitness, I had never done any Olympic lifting prior to trying Fitness.
+EVEN THOUGH I WAS VERY INVOLVED IN FITNESS, I HAD NEVER DONE ANY OLYMPIC LIFTING PRIOR TO TRYING FUNCTIONAL FITNESS.
 I was interested in trying it because I wanted a new challenge.
-Being in my late 30’s at the time, my first impression of Fitness was that it would be a really great workout, but there was no way that I was going to climb that rope…or ever be able to do a double under…or even think about doing a handstand pushup.
+Being in my late 30’s at the time, MY FIRST IMPRESSION OF FUNCTIONAL FITNESS WAS THAT IT WOULD BE A REALLY GREAT WORKOUT, but there was no way that I was going to climb that rope…or ever be able to do a double under…or even think about doing a handstand pushup.
 Now I can do all of those things and I actually really love all three!
-There are so many exercises that I am still working on and I always hope to improve, but Fitness has given me a sense of accomplishment and motivation to encourage others that they will be able to do it!
+There are so many exercises that I am still working on and I always hope to improve, but functional Fitness has given me a sense of accomplishment and motivation to encourage others that they will be able to do it!